feast-dev/feast/README.md

 * Items below that are in development (or planned for development) will be indicated in parentheses.
 * We welcome contribution to all items in the roadmap!
-* Want to speak to a Feast contributor?
-We are more than happy to jump on a call.
-Please schedule a time using [Calendly](https://calendly.com/d/x2ry-g5bb/meet-with-feast-team).
+* Have questions about the roadmap?
+Go to the Slack channel to ask on #feast-development

 * **Data Sources**
   * [x] [Snowflake source](https://docs.feast.dev/reference/data-sources/snowflake)